-So you want to get into drama school… Well this is a good place to start.
-Listed below are some steps to help you with on your journey toward getting into drama school.
-For some it can take years to get into a drama school, but our overwhelming advice is that it is the best move for any young actor.
+So you want to get into drama school?
+Well this is a good place to start.
+Listed below are the simple steps required to help you on your journey toward getting into drama school.
+For some it can take years to get into a drama school, but our overwhelming advice is that going to drama school is the best move for any young actor.
+Getting a solid acting training under your belt is invaluable in moving your career forward.

-I interviewed Chris Edmund, ex-head of acting at the Western Australian Academy of Performing Arts (Hugh Jackman, Jai Courtney).
+I interviewed Chris Edmund, the former head of acting at the Western Australian Academy of Performing Arts (Hugh Jackman, Jai Courtney).
 Chris has auditioned hundreds of actors and had some great insights about getting into acting school.
-For more interviews check out our new podcast.
+For more interviews check out our acting podcast.

 6 Steps for Drama School Success

 It is important to work out whether going to drama school is something you really want to do.
 It is a big commitment and can be very costly.
-There is also no guarantee that acting school will help get you work.
+There is also no guarantee that acting school will give you a career.
+That being said, it will undoubtedly open up many doors, and make you a better actor.

 Picking a great monologue, one that is age appropriate and feels natural, is vital.
 You want to showcase your acting at its best and most comfortable.
 We have one of the biggest databases of monologues on the web, so get stuck in.